 This workshop will start with a talk on pond creatures and the best ways to photograph them.
 We will then head to the nearby ponds to catch some subjects before heading back inside to use the photographic aquarium set ups to get some photos.

 Equipment you will need:

-- A macro lens or lens with ability to focus close (or with a close up mode/function)
+- A macro lens (or lens with close up/macro mode or close up lens attached)

 - If it is raining and your camera/lens is not weather proof then a carrier bag or rain sleeve to keep it dry will probably be needed

 - Waterproof clothing or something to lay on as you may end up laying down

 - Flash and diffuser with either a TTL cable or wireless control

 The following may be of use but are not necessary:

 - A bean bag to rest your camera/lens on

 Max number of participants: 8